rod2ik/web2js/README.md

 wasm-opt --asyncify --pass-arg=asyncify-ignore-indirect --pass-arg=asyncify-imports@library.reset -O4 out.wasm -o tex.wasm
 ```

-This assumes that wasm-opt is in your path.

-Note that if you want to unwind/rewind other imports in the library, remove
+Note that if you want to unwind/rewind other imports in the library, remove the asyncify-imports part from the above
-the asyncify-imports part from the above command or specifically add the
-imports to that part.
+command or specifically add the imports to that part.

 Produce the memory dump corresponding to the WebAssembly binary.